 It’s finals season.
-We’re about halfway through the school year, and that means students are about to be tested on everything they’ve learned since the early fall.
+We’re winding down the school year, and that means students are about to be tested on everything they’ve learned this semester or school year, depending on the teacher.
 Whether you view finals as an opportunity to showcase how hard you’ve worked, or a major obstacle to your high school survival, here are some tips to make the whole process go more smoothly.

 Stick to your routine

 If you are someone who goes to bed at the same time every night, don’t stop now.
 If you always walk your dog at 6:45pm, don’t make your little brother do it just because you have finals.
 Stick to your routine as best you can – it’s been working for you so far.
 Remember that finals are a test just like any other.
 This is especially important to remember if you are normally a good test taker.

 Many teachers recycle questions, or at least question types, when they write multiple exams.
 Looking over previous tests and assignments, especially in a cumulative class like Math or Chemistry, can sometimes help you to predict the sorts of questions a teacher will use.
 Use those resources to your benefit!

 The other advantage to studying prior tests is that you realize your own mistakes.
 Getting an accurate picture of your own weaknesses allows you to isolate the areas you should focus on while studying.

 It’s very easy to get caught up in the whirlwind of stress and deadlines at a time like finals.
 Stress is at an all time high, and it’s easy to lose track of time.
 Before the big days get too close, make sure you give yourself time to budget out how much time you’ll need to study for each subject, and when you’ll do so.
 Take into account your extracurricular activities, and don’t sacrifice sleep unnecessarily.